-On June 24, 2022, the Corporation amended and restated its Revolving Credit Facility and its letters of credit facility guaranteed by Export Development Canada ("EDC Facility") and extended the maturity date of each facility by 2.3 years to October 31, 2026.
-Total credit available under the two facilities was reduced from \$1.3 billion to \$1.2 billion and is comprised of \$600 million under the revolving credit facility and \$600 million under the EDC Facility.
+On June 24, 2022, the Corporation amended and restated its revolving credit facility and its letters of credit facility guaranteed by Export Development Canada ("EDC Facility") and extended the maturity date of each facility to October 31, 2026.
+Total credit available under the two facilities is \$1.2 billion and is comprised of \$600 million under the revolving credit facility and \$600 million under the EDC Facility.
 Letters of credit under the EDC Facility do not consume capacity of the revolving credit facility.
 The revolving credit facility and EDC Facility are secured by substantially all the assets of the Corporation.

-The revolving credit facility has a modified covenant-lite structure, meaning it continues to contain no financial maintenance covenant unless the Corporation is drawn under the revolving credit facility in excess of 50% or \$300 million.
-If drawn in excess of 50%, or \$300 million, under the revolving credit facility the Corporation is required to maintain a first lien net debt to last twelve month EBITDA ratio of 3.50 or less.
-Under the Corporation's credit facility, first lien net debt is calculated as debt under the credit facility plus other debt that is secured on a pari passu basis with the credit facility, less cash-on-hand.
+The revolving credit facility has a modified covenant-lite structure, meaning it contains no financial maintenance covenant unless drawn in excess of 50% or \$300 million.
+If drawn in excess of 50%, or \$300 million, the Corporation is required to maintain a first lien net debt to last twelve month EBITDA ratio of 3.50 or less.
+Under the Corporation's credit facilities, first lien net debt is calculated as debt under the credit facilities plus other debt that is secured on a pari passu basis with the credit facilities, less cash-on-hand.
 The financial maintenance covenant, if triggered, will be tested quarterly.
 Issued letters of credit are not included in the calculation of this ratio.
 The Corporation continues to have no first lien debt outstanding.

-As at December 31, 2023, the Corporation had \$600 million of unutilized capacity under the \$600 million revolving credit facility and the Corporation had \$235 million of unutilized capacity under the \$600 million EDC Facility.
+At December 31, 2024, the Corporation had \$600 million of unutilized capacity under the \$600 million revolving credit facility and the Corporation had \$344 million (as at December 31, 2023 \$235 million) of unutilized capacity under the \$600 million EDC Facility.